HVAC industry statistics, 2026 edition

 Source: AHRI shipment data, 2024.

-HVAC contractor firms in the US
+HVAC contractor companies in the US

-Establishments classified under NAICS 238220, narrowed to HVAC-focused firms.
+Active HVAC contractor companies Orbital tracks across all 50 states and 44 metros.
 The vendor TAM if your ICP is owner-operators and small platforms.

 HVAC mechanics and installers employed